 In the event of a vacancy in the office of Vice-Chair/Chair-Elect or Secretary, a Vice-Chair/Chair-Elect pro tem or Secretary pro tem shall be appointed from the membership of LAUC-SB for the remainder of the term by the Chair.

-The appointment of a Vice-Chair/Chair-Elect pro tem or Secretary pro tem becomes effective as soon as it has been confirmed by a minimum of two-thirds of the Executive Board and the new officer(s) have been notified.
-Such confirmation may be oral but, if so, shall be followed by a written statement of confirmation.
+The appointment of a Vice-Chair/Chair-Elect pro tem or a Secretary pro tem becomes effective as soon as it has been confirmed by a simple majority of the Executive Board, and the new officer(s) have been notified in writing.

 a.
 The officer pro tem serves until the end of the term on 31 August.